bcgov/EPIC.conditions/batch_api_calling/manual_verification/README.md

 4. Navigate to *http://127.0.0.1:7862/*

 ### Use Gradio UI
 1. Run `python generate_verification_status_json.py` to generate *VERIFICATION_STATUSES.json*.
-It contains an entry for each JSON and wether or not it has been flagged as verified.
+It contains an entry for each JSON and whether or not it has been flagged as verified.
 2. Select a JSON from the dropdown
 3. Use **◀️ Previous** and **Next ▶️** buttons  to cycle between JSONs
 4. Click **Open Corresponding PDF 🗎** to open corresponding PDF